hillwithsmallfields/Simple_client_server/README.md

 may be:

- * a function taking two arguments, the name of a file to read and a key (the key is not used)
+ * a function taking two arguments, the name of a file to read and a key (the key is not used); the function should return the data as its result, in whatever form your query function wants

- * a tuple of a function and a key; the function is called with the filename and the key
+ * a tuple of a function and a key; the function is called with the filename and the key; the function should return the data as its result, in whatever form your query function wants

- * a string, which is passed to a function (provided by this package) that uses csv.DictReader to parse the file, and constructs a dictionary binding the field of each row named by that string, to the row as a whole
+ * a string, which is passed to a function (provided by this package) that uses `csv.DictReader` to parse the file, and constructs a dictionary binding the field of each row named by that string, to the row as a whole

- * an integer, which is passed to a function (provided by this package) that uses csv.reader to parse the file, and constructs a dictionary binding the column of each row indexed by that integer, to the row as a whole
+ * an integer, which is passed to a function (provided by this package) that uses `csv.reader` to parse the file, and constructs a dictionary binding the column of each row indexed by that integer, to the row as a whole